MannyR52/web-application-security-project/cracking_md5.md

-# Password Extraction & Cracking Demo via SQL Injection and Hashcat
+# Password Extraction & MD5 Cracking Demo via SQL Injection and Hashcat

-This project demonstrates how a vulnerable web application can be exploited using SQL injection to extract password hashes from a backend database, followed by cracking those hashes using *hashcat* and a common wordlist (`rockyou.txt`).
+This project demonstrates how a vulnerable web application can be exploited using SQL injection to extract password hashes from a backend database, followed by cracking those hashes using Hashcat and a common wordlist (`rockyou.txt`).

 ---